Writing content for RELATE

 • They are (optionally) shown in the class calendar.

-For example, to create contiguously numbered lecture events for a lecture occuring on a Tuesday/Thursday schedule, perform the following sequence of steps:
+For example, to create contiguously numbered lecture events for a lecture occurring on a Tuesday/Thursday schedule, perform the following sequence of steps:

 • Create a recurring, weekly event for the Tuesday lectures, with a starting ordinal of 1. (“Create recurring events” in the “Instructor” menu.)